thomasloven/hass-browser_mod/documentation/configuration-panel.md

 > {% endif %}
 > ```

 Note that this _only_ applies to the current favicon of the page, not any manifest icons such as the loading icon or the icon you get if you save the page to your smartphones homescreen.
-For those, please see the [hass-favicon](https://github.com/thomasloven/hass-favicon) integration.
+For those, please see the [hass-favicon](https://github.com/thomasloven/hass-favicon) custom integration.

-### Title template

-This allows you to set and dynamically update the title text of the browser tab/window by means on a Jinja [template](https://www.home-assistant.io/docs/configuration/templating/).

-> Ex:
->
-> ```jinja
-> {{ states.persistent_notification | list | count}} - Home Assistant
-> ```

 ### Hide Sidebar